OpenBSD: Subprojects

 Some subsystems have been integrated into other BSD operating systems, and many are available as packages for use in other Unix-like systems.

-Linux administrator Carlos Fenollosa commented on moving from Linux to OpenBSD that the system is faithful to the Unix philosophy of small, simple tools that work together well: "Some base components are not as feature-rich, on purpose.
-Since 99% of the servers don't need the flexibility of Apache, OpenBSD's httpd will work fine, be more secure, and probably faster".
-He characterized the developer community's attitude to components as: "When the community decides that some module sucks, they develop a new one from scratch.
-OpenBSD has its own NTPd, SMTPd and, more recently, HTTPd.
-They work great".
-As a result, OpenBSD is relatively prolific in creating components that become widely reused by other systems.

 OpenBSD runs nearly all of its standard daemons within chroot and privsep security structures by default, as part of hardening the base system.

 The Calgary Internet Exchange was formed in 2012, in part to serve the needs of the OpenBSD project.

-In 2017, Isotop, a french project aiming to adapt OpenBSD to desktops and laptops, using xfce then dwm, started to be developed.
+In 2017, Isotop, a French project aiming to adapt OpenBSD to desktops and laptops, using xfce then dwm, started to be developed.

 Third-party components

 OpenBSD includes a number of third-party components, many with OpenBSD-specific patches, such as X.Org, Clang (the default compiler on several architectures), GCC, Perl, NSD, Unbound, ncurses, GNU binutils, GDB, and AWK.